iTwin/itwin-cli/docs/storage/file/create.md

 # itp storage file create

-Create a new file in a specified folder in iTwin's storage.
+Create an empty file with provided metadata in a specified folder in iTwin storage.
+This command is part of the 'Upload File to iTwin storage' workflow:
+1) Create an empty file with provided metadata using 'itp storage file create' command.
+2) Upload the file using 'itp storage file upload' command.
+3) Confirm file upload using 'itp storage file update-complete' command.

 ## Options